 What to do?

-1. Refrain from giving advises like ‘calm down’, ‘it’s all in your head’ or ‘stop being silly’.
+1. Refrain from giving advice such as ‘Calm down’, ‘It’s all in your head’ or ‘Stop being silly’.

 These are judgemental and highly critical statements that make the person’s problem all about yourself.